Trump vows ‘security’ as he accepts GOP nomination, warns Biden would end ‘American greatness’

 And the president predicted that “we will have a safe and effective vaccine this year, and together we will crush the virus.”

+“Instead of a strategy to overcome the pandemic, or any concern for the unbearable suffering in our country right now as a result of his ongoing failures, what we heard was a delusional vision completely divorced from the crushing reality that ordinary Americans face," Biden deputy campaign manager Kate Bedingfield charged.

+And she argued that "the American people know who Donald Trump is.
+They know the truth about Trump’s crisis-plagued presidency because they are living it every single day: shuttered businesses in our neighborhoods, kids kept home from school, and a steady stream of vitriol intended to tear us apart, from the person who is supposed to be uniting our nation."

-Laying out his agenda if he wins a second term, Trump vowed “we will create 10 million jobs in the next 10 months.
+The president used part of more than hour long address to spell out his agenda if he wins a second term.
+Trump vowed “we will create 10 million jobs in the next 10 months.
 We will hire more police, increase penalties for assaults on law enforcement, and surge federal prosecutors into high-crime communities.
 We will ban deadly sanctuary cities, and ensure that federal health care is protected for American citizens, not illegal aliens."

 The president spoke in front of nearly 2,000 supporters invited to the White House.
 Audience members were seated closely together and many weren’t wearing masks.
 Coronavirus tests were not mandated for those attending the president’s speech.